What is an FFL number?

 The first section of an FFL number is a single digit which represents which of the 7 regions of the country where the FFL is located.
 The regions and their corresponding numbers (which skip numbers 2 and 7) are:

 6. North Atlantic

 The second section of an FFL number is a two-digit number which represents the IRS district where the FFL is located.

 This is left-over from when the ATF used to be part of the Department of Treasury.
 Prior to 2001, the first two digits of your company’s Employer Identification Number (EIN) used to reference the same two-digit IRS district.
 As an example, the IRS district office number for Albany, NY is 14.
 Therefore, if you receive a copy of an FFL from Phoenix, AZ and the FFL number starts with 1-14-XXX-XX-XX-XXXXX, then you know something’s wrong.

 Even without knowing the IRS district numbers, you know that Phoenix is not in the North Atlantic region of our country.
 As we’ll discuss below, you should always lookup an FFL number with the ATF to verify its accuracy.

-However, if you’re one of those folks who’d like to have a list to reference, check out our free RocketFFL FFL Number Reference Sheet available in the free trial of our ATF Compliance course.
+However, if you’re one of those folks who’d like to have a list to reference, check out our free RocketFFL FFL Number Reference Sheet available in the our ATF Compliance course.

 Section 3 of an FFL Number: